Jhonnyg/ccproject/dbass/task1/readme.txt

 ISA:
-Since not all courses may have a maximum number of students allowed, we thought that this will be a good example of a ISA-relation.
+Since not all courses may have a maximum number of students allowed, we thought that this will be a good example of a ISA-relation, since a limited- course would essentially be a sub-entity of Course with one more attribute.

 ------------------------------------------------------------------------------